New York City Gay Men’s Chorus is a world-class, world-renowned New York institution and a pioneering voice for the LGBTQ community.

 I am lucky enough to have been their conductor since 2007.
 I am also Artistic Director of Big Apple Performing Arts, the organization that oversees them, along with our sister ensemble, Youth Pride Chorus.

-NYCGMC is comprised of more than 260 talented singers of various ages, backgrounds, and experiences.
+NYCGMC is comprised of 275 talented singers of various ages, backgrounds, and experiences.
 Together, we produce a vibrant sound and energy that audiences can feel and connect with.
 Through the power of this sound, and our spectacular performances, we are fearless champions for love, equality, and acceptance.
 Our reputation grows year on year.
 As you can see from the pictures below, we sing in a very wide variety of settings, and always seem to succeed in raising the roof!